GDSC2524/GDSC2524/CONTRIBUTING.md

 ## Reporting Bugs

-If you encounter any bugs or issues while using GDSC2524, please report them by opening an issue on GitHub.
+If you encounter any bugs or issues while using GDSC2524, please report them by [creating an issue](https://github.com/GDSC2524/GDSC2524/issues) on GitHub.
 Make sure to include as much detail as possible, including steps to reproduce the issue.

 ## Contact